gvwilson/onboarding/cd-screencasts.md

 (start: get into the editor for a dummy course)

-- "Pure Multiple Choice" exercises ask the learner to pick an option without writing or running any code
+- A "Pure Multiple Choice" exercise asks the learner to pick an option without writing or running any code
 - To create one, click on "Add Exercise" (wiggle mouse then click)
 - Select "Pure Multiple Choice" (click)
 - Fill in the "Assignment" section that sets the background for the exercise and asks the question (type)